Orbital Tumors Capillary Hemangioma

 (Benign Hemangioendothelioma)

-• A capillary hemangioma (may also be called an "Infantile hemangioma," "Strawberry hemangioma", and "Strawberry nevus") appears as a raised, red, lumpy area of flesh anywhere on the body, though 83% occur on the head or neck area.
+• A capillary hemangioma (sometimes referred to as an "Infantile hemangioma," "Strawberry hemangioma", and "Strawberry nevus") appears as a raised, red, lumpy area of flesh anywhere on the body, though 83% occur on the head or neck area.
 These marks occur in about 10% of all births, and usually appear between one and four weeks after birth.
-It may possibly grow rapidly, before stopping and slowly fading.
+It might grow rapidly, before stopping and slowly fading.
 Some are gone by the age of 2 , about 60% by 5 years, and 90–95% by 9 years.

 • Capillary hemangiomas occur 5 times more often in female infants than in males, and mostly in Caucasian populations.]
 Additionally, low birthweight infants have a 26% chance of developing a hemangioma.

 • It is the most common tumor of orbit and periorbital areas in childhood.
-While this birthmark may possibly be alarming in appearance, physicians generally counsel that it be left to disappear on its own, unless it is in the way of vision or blocking the nostrils.
+While this birthmark might be alarming in appearance, physicians generally counsel that it be left to disappear on its own, unless it is in the way of vision or blocking the nostrils.

 Orbital Tumors - Capillary Hemangioma (Benign Hemangioendothelioma) Orbital Tumors - Capillary Hemangioma (Benign Hemangioendothelioma) Orbital Tumors - Capillary Hemangioma (Benign Hemangioendothelioma)